 We understand your time is important.
 To help you cut down on paper and save administrative time, you can submit a PA request electronically using the ePA Portal, certain electronic medical record systems and/or a CoverMyMeds account.
 For more information, click below:

-For pharmacies that wish to appeal pricing, please follow the CVS MAC appeal process.
+For pharmacies that wish to appeal pricing, please visit the CVS pharmacy portal or call the MAC team at (847) 559-3977 for questions regarding submitted MAC appeals.

 Adobe Acrobat Reader is required to view the file(s) above.
 Download a free version.